Exercise 1

 256 | 64 |

-Test script that your created by experimenting with redirection to file or a pipe with tee
+Test script that your created by experimenting with redirection to file or a pipe with tee tool:

 # cat /etc/inittab > /tmp/test # cat /etc/inittab >> /tmp/test # cat /etc/inittab | tee /tmp/test # cat /etc/inittab | tee -a /tmp/test